-The Uniform Patrol Division (UPD) is the largest division of the Milton Police Department, and Chief Rick Austin oversees the division, with three leadership lieutenants.
+The Uniform Patrol Division (UPD) is the largest division of the Milton Police Department, and Captain Jason Griffin is in charge of day-to-day operations, with two leadership lieutenants.

 Griffin began his career with the Milton Police Department in 2011 as a detective assigned to the Drug Enforcement Administration High Intensity Drug Trafficking Areas (DEA/HIDTA) Task Force.
 He was promoted to the rank of Sergeant in January 2013 and to the rank of Lieutenant in June 2015.

 Griffin began his law enforcement career in 2003 with the Newton County Sheriff’s Office in Covington, Georgia.
 While working at the Newton County Sheriff’s Office, Griffin spent the majority of his career in the Criminal Investigations Division working crimes against person cases.

 Griffin obtained his supervision and management certifications through the Georgia Peace Officers Standards and Training Council, has a bachelor’s degree from Reinhardt University in Organizational Management and Leadership, and is a recent graduate of Northwestern University's School of Police Staff and Command law enforcement executive training program.